Microregion of Caraguatatuba: History

 The first city to be settled was São Sebastião, in 1636.
 Ubatuba came next, in 1637, and then Ilhabela in 1805.
 Caraguatatuba was the last one, in 1857.
-However, it is important to note that the channel between Ilhabela and São Sebastião had already been sailed by the Portuguese in 1502.
+However, the channel between Ilhabela and São Sebastião had already been sailed by the Portuguese in 1502.

 All four cities relied on agriculture and fishing as their main economic activities for most of the 17th, 18th and 19th centuries, whereas São Sebastião served as a major sugar cane, coffea and tobacco production site.
 In the second half of the 20th century, the cities started to receive several tourists, mostly from São Paulo and nearby cities.
 This made it possible for the region to make money out of tourism, via hotels, restaurants, handicraft stores and nightclubs.

 Geography

 The Serra do Mar mountain range dominates the landscape of the microregion.
 Urbanization took place in the plains between the mountains and the sea.
 The highest point is the Pico de São Sebastião (Saint Sebastian's Peak), in Ilhabela, at 1378 m above sea level.
 The oceanic climate sets the temperatures around the region between 20 and 30 °C for most of the year.
 Rain falls moderately, but it falls more frequently particularly in Ubatuba, which is the reason for the city's nickname Ubachuva (lit.
 Ubarain).